json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 pin: false
 ---

-I've been focused on performance, specifically memory management, a lot recently.
+I've been focused on performance a lot recently, specifically memory management.
 My latest target has been _JsonPointer.Net_.

-I've made a significant update that I hope will make everyone's day a little better.
-This post explores the architectural differences and the fallout of the changes in the other libs.
+This post explores the architectural differences between the latest update and previous versions, as well as the fallout of changes in the other libs.

 ## Regarding performance

-Parsing numbers are _way_ down!
+Parsing numbers is _way_ down!

 This benchmark measures parsing the set of pointers in the spec _n_ times.